MarcoGuarnera/houseProject/README.md

 I left very few comments, only where I thought it was necessary to explain more than the variable/function names already said.

-## What I wanted to do but didn't have time
+## What I wanted to do but wanted to

 Properly handle Carousel and how images are displayed in the modal.
 Since I mapped the API to simplify the implementation, I left out the different resolution types I got from the API and only rendered one.